The Etiquette of LinkedIn Networking - A Handbook

 Keeping in Touch with Your Network Without Being Intrusive

 Regularly engaging with your connections by commenting on their posts, sharing relevant content, or sending messages about articles or events of mutual interest helps keep the relationship active.
 However, it's crucial to balance your engagement to avoid being perceived as intrusive.
-Always aim for meaningful interaction rather than frequent contact for its own sake.
+Always aim for meaning

 Tips for Non-Intrusive Engagement: